 The Saatva is available in three firmness levels—Plush Soft (4), Luxury Firm (6), or Firm (8), where 10 is the most firm.

 For side sleepers, this deeper sinkage provides great contour to help maintain spinal alignment.
 It has a 5.0″ comfort layer which is also hugely beneficial to side sleepers of different sizes.
-The coil layer uses a zoned system to allow for more or less support where your body needs it when lying on your side.
+The coil layer uses a zoned support system to allow for more or less support where your body needs it when lying on your side.

 This mattress has a fantastic performance score of 9.74 overall, which ranks it as the #1 coil mattress, as well as within the top 1% among all mattress types we’ve tested to date.

 I would recommend the Saatva Classic for sleepers who enjoy a more traditional coil-based mattress feel.
+It’s also a good choice for those who want full service delivery and removal of your old mattress (included for free).

 Click here to read the full Saatva Classic review.